Aperol Spritz Recipe

 The Perfect Aperol Spritz

 It doesn't get more classic, or more refreshing, than the Italian Aperol spritz.
 One sip of this cheerful bright orange cocktail will transport you to a terrace in the midst of a Mediterranean summer.
+If you've ever wondered how to make Aperol spritz, you've come to the right place!

 There's nothing complicated about this popular pre-dinner drink.
 It's just three simple ingredients swirled together and topped with ice.
 No shaking or stirring is required.
 Plus the easy-going, low-alcohol content (11% ABV) means you can start drinking early and still make it to dinner.

 It's light, perfectly bittersweet, and tastes like summer in a glass.
-It's our warm weather go-to drink and it just might become yours, too!
+It's our warm-weather go-to drink and it just might become yours, too!

 Why you'll love this classic Aperol spritz recipe